wmsmacdonald/resource-history/README.md

 Add a new, updated version of the text.
 Returns a string id used to access the version again.
 ### history.getVersion(id)
 Retrieve text from the version of id.
 Returns `undefined` if version id does not exist.
+### history.hasVersion(id)
+Returns boolean value whether the version id exists or not.
 ### history.lastVersion
 The text of the latest version (last added) in the history.
 ### history.getPatches(id)